Ian Swales: Personal life

-In his spare time, Swales helps local organisations and campaigns on local issues.
-He was active in Redcar Swimming Club and after the closure of the old pool campaigned for a new one.
+Swales was a volunteer coach in Redcar Swimming Club and after the closure of the old pool campaigned for a new one.
 Swales was on the Committee of Coatham Memorial Hall for many years.

 Swales is a humanist, and in 2015 was made an honorary life member of Humanists UK for his work in Parliament.
 He and his wife Pat have three children and seven grandchildren.
-His interests include travel, cooking, playing bridge, walking and genealogy.